kotor-speedruns/kotor-speedruns.github.io/kotor2/Route Guides/Any% Glitchless.md

 7. Lightsaber (or double-sided lightsaber).
 Sells for ~680 and is used to help bribe Kaalah-Nah.

 ## Alignment Route
 Alignment in KotOR is a sliding scale from 0 to 100, initialized at 50; higher numbers are Light, lower numbers are dark.
 Shifts in alignment are determined by a matrix; every alignment-shifting action is classified as Light or Dark, and then assigned a level (either Low, Mid, or High).
-The player character (Exile) can either be aligned as Very Dark, Dark, Neutral, Light, or Very Light.
-The more opposed your alignment and the action's classification, the more drastic your shift in alignment; for example, a Light-aligned character performing a High Dark action will have a large shift, while a Dark character performing a High Dark action will have a smaller shift.
+The player character (Exile/MC) can either be aligned as Very Dark, Dark, Neutral, Light, or Very Light.
+The more opposed your alignment and the action's classification, the more drastic your shift in alignment; for example, a Light-aligned character performing a High Dark action will have a large shift, while a Dark character performing a High Dark action will have a smaller shift.<br>
 Here is the alignment route used in the run:

 | Aligned | Action | Type | LS/DS | Delta | New | Total Shifts |